A Lagrangian filling for every cluster seed: Non-degeneracy of curve QPs for plabic fences

 \item[(ii)] Each curve $\g_F\sse\Sigma(\bG)$ is obtained by applying the local models in Figure \ref{fig:ConjugateSurface_Models2} near each vertex of $\bG$ and connecting the resulting segments by following the boundary of (the diagram of) $\Sigma(\bG)$ in a planar parallel manner. \end{itemize} The configuration $\SC(\bG)$ of curves in $\Sigma(\bG)$ is said to be the (curve) configuration associated to $\bG$. $\Box$ \end{definition}

 Figure \ref{fig:PlabicFence_AddingCrossing2} (left) depicts a plabic fence with a face $F$ and Figure \ref{fig:PlabicFence_AddingCrossing2} (right) depicts its associated closed embedded curve $\g_F$ in $\Sigma(\bG)$.
-Note again that this is the generic form of any plabic fence near a face $F$, possibly adding a few more vertical edges at the levels right above and below, which would in any case not change $\g_F$.
+Note again that this is the generic form of any plabic fence near a face $F$, possibly with different numbers of vertical edges at the levels right above and below, which would in any case not change $\g_F$.

 Note that we can (and do) draw the curves in $\SC(\bG)$ such that two curves $\g_{F_1}$ and $\g_{F_2}$ in $\SC(\bG)$ only intersect at the precise twist point of the ribbon diagram for $\Sigma(\bG)$.
 That is, the only intersections of curves in $\SC(\bG)$ that occur are of the form depicted in Figure \ref{fig:PlabicFence_AddingCrossing4}.